Stool233/logseq-store/pages/TLA+.md

 	- The best way
 		- Write a single correct behavior.
 Informally
 -
-- In TLA+, every value is a set, B
+- In TLA+, every value is a set, But TLA+ doesn't say what their elements are.
+-